CiscoTestAutomation/genie/docs/changelog/2021/december.rst

     * Modified
         * Removed start_pool calls in lieu of device connect pool param
     * Modified disconnect()
-        * fixed a bug where HA devices would encouner a hash error during disconnection
+        * fixed a bug where HA devices would encounter a hash error during disconnection

 * genie.harness
     * Fixed a bug where dev.learn('all') would not learn the device configuration.